stanislaw/SoftwareDesignHeuristics/README.md

 ### Grouping

-Group together things that change at the same time.
+- Group together things that change at the same time.
 If possible create container data structures so that a change involves a change of **one**.
 If possible, group all of the changes that happen at the same time together.

+- Group things that are used together.

 ## Reliability